Numerical stability and tensor nuclear norm: Complex multiplication

 While using Gauss's algorithm or our new algorithm for multiplying of complex \emph{numbers} is a pointless overkill, they become useful when applied to the multiplication of complex \emph{matrices}.
 Note that any complex matrices $A + iB, C + i D \in \mathbb{C}^{n \times n}$ may be multiplied via their real and imaginary parts $A,B,C,D \in \mathbb{R}^{n \times n}$:

 allowing us to focus our attention on designing algorithms for real matrix products.
 In this regard, Gauss's algorithm applied in the form

 reduces the number of real matrix products from four to three at the expense of more matrix additions.
-This represents an enormous saving as matrix products are invariably orders of magnitude more costly than matrix additions --- note that this statement remains true even if the exponent of matrix mulitplication $\omega$ is $2$.
+This represents an enormous saving as matrix products are invariably much more expensive than matrix additions.
 Our new algorithm \eqref{eq:ournew} likewise applies in the form

 trading expensive matrix products for inexpensive scalar multiplications and additions.

 The following is an error analysis of \eqref{eq:New}, i.e., our new algorithm applied to complex matrix multiplication.
 We emulate a similar analysis for Gauss's algorithm in \cite{Higham,HighamBook}, assuming in particular that the real matrix multiplications involved are performed using the conventional algorithm (as opposed to Strassen's or Winograd's).
 We remind the reader that conventional matrix multiplication has the simple error bound